HackMemphis/HM-Planning/marketing/marketing-plan.md

 Marketing Plan
 ====

+__Tagline__
+Make Tech Happen

+__Mission__
+To bring together local tech communities to develop hardware and software projects in Memphis.

+__Elevator Pitch__
+HackMemphis is an ecosystem to host a hardware and software developer weekend to forge a community of hackers and makers in Memphis.

 __Branding__
 HACKmemphis -- The correct format for HACKmemphis is for hack to be all in capitals and Memphis to be all lower-case.
 We'll have a logo to download soon